Wednesday, October 1, 2025

 • Suffolk County Police Financial Crimes Unit: This scam is part of a growing trend of senior-targeted text fraud.

-• Federal Trade Commission (FTC): Reports a five-fold increase in text-based scams last year, with losses totaling about $470 million — and many more cases go unreported.
+• The Federal Trade Commission (FTC) reported a five-fold increase in text-based scams last year, resulting in losses totaling about $470 million, and many more cases remain unreported.

 Why Seniors Are Often Targeted